 Data Breaches

-A breach in data could be the main objective of a targeted attack, or it might just result from human error, application failure, or poor security practices.
-In addition, it can involve disclosing any information which was not intended for the general public.
+A breach in data could be the primary objective of a targeted attack, or it might just result from human error, application failure, or poor security practices.
+In addition, it can involve disclosing any information not intended for the general public.

 This private information includes personal information such as health, financial, personality identifiable information, property information, or trade secrets.
 In addition, an organization’s cloud-based data might hold value to different parties for various reasons.
 Therefore, the risk of the data being breached is not unique to that of cloud computing.
 However, it does consistently rank as number one when it comes to customers.